Doublehead

 Doublehead (c.
-1744–1807), or Incalatanga (Tal-tsu'tsa, ᏔᎵᏧᏍᎦ [Talitsus'ga] in Cherokee), was one of the most feared warriors of the Cherokee during the Cherokee–American wars in the Upper South region.
+1744–August 7, 1807), or Incalatanga (ᏔᎵᏧᏍᎦ, also spelled as Tal-tsu'tsa), was one of the most feared warriors of the Cherokee during the Cherokee–American wars in the Upper South region.
 Following the peace treaty at the Tellico Blockhouse in 1794, he served as one of the leaders of the Chickamauga Cherokee (or "Lower Cherokee"), and was chosen as the leader of Chickamauga (taking on the title Chuqualataque) in 1802.

 Personal life

 It is thought that Doublehead's father was Great Eagle (or Willenewa), a nephew of Chief Old Hop and a cousin of Chief Attakullakulla (or Little Carpenter).
 He was a brother of Old Tassel, "First Beloved Man" of the Overhill Cherokee.
 Two of his relatives, Tahlonteeskee and John Jolly, were also leaders among the Chickamauga and both later became Principal Chiefs of the Cherokee Nation.
 Doublehead's last wife was Nancy Drumgoole.
 Their youngest son, Bird Doublehead, was only twelve years old at the time of Doublehead's assassination.

 Living in the Overhill Towns on the Little Tennessee River, he sporadically took part in the campaigns of Dragging Canoe as they were under a flag of truce during an embassy to the State of Franklin in 1788, until the murder of his brother, and another pacifist chief, Abraham of Chilhowee.
 Thereafter, he became one of the most vicious fighters and most capable leaders of the Cherokee during war.